Kellermann History, Family Crest & Coats of Arms

-Important Dates for the Kellermann family
+Early History of the Kellermann family

 This web page shows only a small excerpt of our Kellermann research.
 Another 297 words (21 lines of text) covering the years 1798, 1699, 1766, 1452, 1466, 1605, 1635, 1700, 1638, 1702, 1819 and are included under the topic Early Kellermann History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Keller, Keler, Kelle, Kellaere, Kellere, Kellner, Kaeller, Kaellner, Kelner, Celler, Cellner, Celer, Celner, Kellern, Cellern and many more.